 Indirect Costs: For the purpose of the application, applicants will be required to provide information regarding possible Indirect Costs.
-'Indirect costs' means overhead and administration costs that support the entire operations of the project and would not have been incurred if the project did not exist.
-Facility-related costs are typically covered by indirect costs; however, in rare cases, facility-related expenses can be included as a direct cost when a partner requires additional building expenses in order to execute the project (for example, construction of a rural clinic).
-Sub-contractors and sub-recipients are not subject to indirect cost support from Takeda.
+'Indirect costs' means overhead, facility/office and administration costs, organization operating costs that support the entire operations of the project.
+Facility-related costs are typically covered by indirect costs; however, in rare cases, facility-related expenses can be included as a direct cost when a partner requires additional building or equipment expenses in order to execute the project (for example, construction of a rural clinic).

+Sub-contractors and sub-recipients (these terms can be used interchangeably) are not subject to indirect cost support from Takeda.
 Takeda's Global CSR permits an indirect cost rate of 0% for government agencies and private foundations; up to 10% rate for U.S. universities/community colleges; and up to 15% for NGOs, multilateral organizations, and universities outside the United States.
 These rates are the maximum rates allowed under Takeda's policy.
-The lead organization or contractor with an actual indirect cost rate lower than the maximum rate provided above should not increase the funding request to the maximum allowed; the intent is to sufficiently fund actual costs only.
+The lead organization with an actual indirect cost rate lower than the maximum rate provided above should not increase the funding request to the maximum allowed; the intent is to sufficiently fund actual costs only.
+The applicant organization shall be primarily liable for the full and proper performance of all aspects of the proposed project, including work implemented by sub-contractors and sub-recipients.
+The applicant organization shall be fully responsible for all actions or omissions of its sub-contractors and sub-recipients.

-Learning trips: Takeda provides budget for employee learning trips (Section 15 of Appendix A) to program partner sites (up to JPY¥4.4 million (approximately US\$40,000) per trip) separate from project implementation costs to cover on-the-ground, in-country expenses (excluding international travel, accommodation, and food and beverage, which Takeda will cover directly).
+Learning trips: Takeda provides budget for employee learning trips (Section 15 of Appendix A in the RFP document) to program partner sites (up to JPY¥4.4 million (approximately US\$40,000) per trip) separate from project implementation costs to cover on-the-ground, in-country expenses (excluding Takeda staff's international travel, accommodation, and food and beverage, which Takeda will cover directly).